 Mui Ne is the perfect place for a relaxing beach getaway during your vacation in Vietnam!

 Saigon (officially “Ho Chi Minh City”) is a bustling metropolitan city in the South of Vietnam.
 It has an amazing food scene, it is a popular place for westerners to open up craft breweries, and there are diverse neighborhoods to explore.

 Ho Chi Minh City, or HCMC as its often called, has a large international airport so it’s often a jumping-off point to explore other areas of the country.
 You can easily see the highlights of the city in just a few days so there’s no need to spend a lot of time here.

 There are several tourist attractions in HCMC including the Reunification Palace and the War Remnants Museum.
-But we would argue that the best things to do in Saigon involve coffee, food, and beer.
-We visited the top breweries and the best coffee shops in HCMC and compiled our thoughts on the ambiance and options at each.
+But we would argue that the best things to do in Saigon involve coffee, food, beer, and shopping!
+We visited the top craft breweries and the best coffee shops in HCMC and compiled our thoughts on the ambiance and options at each.
 Enjoy drinking your way through this big, busy city!

 Phu Quoc is an island off the southern coast of Vietnam (well, technically it’s off the coast of Cambodia) and it is the place to go if you want to visit a tropical paradise during your vacation.
-Even though Vietnam has a huge amount of coastline, most of the beaches actually aren’t anything special.
+Even though Vietnam has a huge amount of coastline, many of the beaches actually aren’t ideal for a relaxing getaway.
 But that’s not the case in Phu Quoc.

 Here you’ll find white sandy beaches, ideal diving and snorkeling conditions, yummy seafood, and some fun activities to keep you busy.
 Rent a motorbike and cruise around the island, stopping along the way to explore the temples and enjoy an iced coffee on the beach.